 The teenage years are also called adolescence.
-Adolescence is a time for growth spurts and
+This is a time for growth spurts and

-puberty changes.
-An adolescent may grow several inches in several months followed by a period of very slow growth, then have another growth spurt.
-Changes with puberty
+puberty changes (sexual maturation).
+A teen may grow several inches in several months,

+followed by a time of very slow growth.
+Then they may have another growth spurt.
+Puberty

-teenagers may experience these signs of maturity sooner or later than others.
+Some teens may have these signs of maturity sooner or later than others.
+Each child

 What changes will happen during puberty?